westpoint-robotics/usma_embedded_computer/rpi3.md

   - [Download](https://ubuntu-mate.org/raspberry-pi/ubuntu-mate-16.04.2-desktop-armhf-raspberry-pi.img.xz) Ubuntu MATE 16.04.2 LTS for Raspberry Pi.
 Once download is complete, the .xz file size should be about 1.2GB.
   - `cd Downloads/`
   - `unxz ubuntu-mate-16.04-desktop-armhf-raspberry-pi.img.xz`

 - The microSDHC Card maybe present as /sd**a** or /sd**b**.
 You can identify the device name by `ls /dev/sd*`
   - Once you've identified 'x' in /dev/sd**x**, run the following command by replacing 'x'.
   - `sudo ddrescue -D --force ubuntu-mate-16.04-desktop-armhf-raspberry-pi.img /dev/sdx`
   - [Here's](https://asciinema.org/a/34243) the complete recording of the terminal while executing these commands

-#### *To Clone from another SD Card:*
-- *On Ubuntu-* [Steps](http://askubuntu.com/questions/227924/sd-card-cloning-using-the-dd-command) to clone an image already installed on another fully-operational SD Card.
+#### *To Clone from another SD Card:*- *On Ubuntu-* [Steps](http://askubuntu.com/questions/227924/sd-card-cloning-using-the-dd-command) to clone an image already installed on another fully-operational SD Card.
 If you have only a single SD Card reader/slot on your PC, follow [these](http://askubuntu.com/questions/753977/cloning-an-sd-card-to-another-in-ubuntu-using-a-single-sd-card-reader) instructions.
 - *On Windows-* [Steps](https://computers.tutsplus.com/articles/how-to-clone-your-raspberry-pi-sd-cards-with-windows--mac-59294) to clone Raspberry Pi SD Card using Windows

 ### 2. Initial setup